How to Get Rid of Your Bad Breath

-One quick and natural way to get rid of bad breath is to rinse your mouth using mouthwash or gargling with natural oils, first thing in the morning on an empty stomach.
+One quick and natural way to get rid of bad breath is to rinse your mouth using mouthwash or gargle natural oils, first thing in the morning on an empty stomach.

-Bad breath, or halitosis, is a much more common problem than you might think, affecting about one out of every three people to some degree.
+Bad breath, also known as halitosis, is a much more common problem than you might think.
+About one of out every three people deals with it to some degree.

-This might come as a surprise to you because people suffering from bad breath often look for ways to hide it.
-This may mean that sometimes they have to avoid certain events that cause them to come into close contact with others.
+This might come as a surprise to you because people dealing with bad breath often find ways to hide it.
+But it can also mean that they simply avoid certain events that involve close contact with other people.

-In nearly half of the cases, bad breath is caused by the presence of the bacteria that causes plaque on the tongue.
-Sometimes it can also be a result of poor hygiene or a diet that’s rich in sugars and refined products.
+In nearly half of all cases, bad breath is caused by the presence of the bacteria that causes plaque on the tongue.
+It can also be a result of poor hygiene or a diet rich in sugar and processed foods.

-In addition to brushing your teeth after every meal, we recommend that you use a tongue cleaner, a tool that you drag across the surface of your tongue to rid if of the bacteria that accumulates on the surface, particularly if your tongue has a whitish or gray color.
+Along with brushing your teeth after every meal, we suggest that you use a tongue cleaner.
+This is a tool that you drag across the surface of your tongue to get rid of the bad breath-causing bacteria that builds up on the surface.
+You should definitely use one if your tongue has a whitish or gray color.

-You can also try a very old remedy that removes the toxins that build up in your mouth, as well as the upper digestive system.
+You can also try an age-old remedy that helps remove the toxins built-up in your mouth and upper intestines.

-This method is known as the oil rinse, and all you need to do is rinse your mouth for 10 to 15 minutes on an empty stomach using a high-quality vegetable oil.
+This method is called an oil rinse.
+All you need to do is rinse your mouth for 10-15 minutes on an empty stomach, using a high-quality vegetable oil.

-There are numerous natural therapies that can help you quit smoking, including homeopathy, acupuncture, or Bach flower.
+There are several natural therapies that can help you quit smoking, including homeopathy, acupuncture, or Bach flowers.

-One of the less well-known causes of bad breath is trouble breathing, whether it’s caused by an upper or lower respiratory problem.
-In general, this is related to the presence of mucus and the center of an infection somewhere along the respiratory tract.
+One of the lesser-known causes of bad breath are respiratory problems, whether upper or lower respiratory system.
+In general, it happens because of a mucus build-up and an infection somewhere along the respiratory tract.

 - Drink at least two liters of water a day, and plenty between meals

-- Don’t consume too many milk or flour products
+- Don’t consume too many dairy or flour products

 - Keep the rooms in your house well ventilated, especially your bedrooms